 So if you have an interest, chances are there are others in the world with the same, or similar interest, and with the right knowledge (and a bit of effort) you can learn how to make money with it.

-Once you know what you want to write about, then you can start building your blog site.
-This can be done easily and without coding or programming experience with website development tools such as Wix.
+Once you know what you want to write about, then you can start building your website.
+This can be done easily and without coding or programming experience with a website development system like WordPress.

 The next thing would be to start driving traffic to your site.
 This can take a bit of time, but it’s definitely worth it!